 This service includes making sure the tires are aired up according to the recommended pressure, adjusting the brakes, making sure the wheels are true, making sure all nuts and bolts are tightened to spec, making sure the shifting is smooth and operating correctly, clean and lube the drivetrain, giving the bike a light cleaning.

-This service includes the standard Tune-up as well as, removing the drivetrain for cleaning, cleaning the bike, and waives the basic parts install fees.
-WAIVED FEES EXCLUDE: INTERNAL CABLE ROUTING, TRI-BIKES, AND TUBELESS TIRE SWAPS.
+This service includes the standard Tune-up as well as, removing the drivetrain for cleaning, cleaning the bike, and waives the basic drivetrain parts install fees, additional labor is discounted.
+WAIVED FEES EXCLUDE: INTERNAL CABLE ROUTING, BAR TAPING, AND TUBE & TUBELESS TIRE SWAPS.

-Pro Tune-up includes the Tune-up PLUS package as well as thoroughly cleaning and polishing the bike, refreshing tubeless sealant (materials/sealant extra), and includes the labor to replace internally routed cables.
+Tri Bike Tune-up includes the Tune-up PLUS package as well as thoroughly cleaning and polishing a Triathlon bike, refreshing tubeless sealant (materials/sealant extra), and includes the labor to replace internally routed cables.